Blonde Indian: an Alaska Native Memoir by Ernestine Hayes

 Narrative Endeavors: Visual and Literary Art Exhibition.
 One night only student art show with open mic and Google Hangout with Kij Johnson.
 Downtown Gallery, April 4th, 2014.

-John Marzluff, author of Gifts of the Crow: How perception, emotion, and thought allow smart birds to behave like humans will present a different perspective on this year's OCOB theme of human-animal communication and communicating with the other at a Sound and Motion Lecture on April 18th, 2014.
+John Marzluff, author of Gifts of the Crow: How perception, emotion, and thought allow smart birds to behave like humans presented a different perspective on this year's OCOB theme of human-animal communication and communicating with the other at a Sound and Motion Lecture on April 18th, 2014.

 2012: Being Caribou by Karsten Heuer